junclemente/USD-MSADS/README.md

-# Masters of Science in Applied Data Science
-## University of San Diego
+# Masters of Science in Applied Data Science - University of San Diego

-This repository is where I have files and references that I can share for anyone who finds it useful.
+This repository is where I have files and references that I can share for anyone who finds them useful.

 For the most part, these are some of the notes that I refer to on a regular basis.

+## Courses

+Spring 2024
+- ADS 500A - Probability and Statistics for Data Science
+- ADS 500B - Data Science Programming

+Summer 2024
+- ADS 501 - Foundations of Data Science and Data Ethics
+- ADS 502 - Applied Data Mining

+Fall 2024
+- ADS 505 - Applied Data Science for Business
+- ADS 506 - Applied Time Series Analysis

+Spring 2025
+- ADS 507 - Practical Data Engineering
+- ADS 508 - Data Science with Cloud Computing

+Summer 2025
+- ADS 503 - Applied Predictive Modeling
+- ADS 504 - Machine Learning and Deep Learning for Data Science

+Fall 2025
+- ADS 509 - Applied Text Mining
+- ADS 599 - Capstone Project

-### Custom functions
+## Custom functions

 These are a few functions I wrote to help with some of the coding that we have to do repeatedly.